UMA is the only University in Maine with a UAS pilot training program.

 Many businesses prefer to hire new employees with a 4-year degree, and UMA’s public tuition rates make that an affordable decision for you.
 Financial aid is available to students to offset the costs, and if you’re a veteran or currently serve in the US Armed Forces, your military education benefits may pay a portion of your tuition and fees.

-To further limit student costs, UMA has a wide variety of remote aircraft, both fixed-wing and rotary-powered aircraft on which you can train.
-You can learn the skills necessary to be a competent pilot and not wreck your personal aircraft in the process.
+To further limit student costs, UMA has a wide variety of remote aircraft, both fixed-wing and rotary-powered aircraft on which you can train, learning the skills necessary to be a competent pilot.
 UMA is recognized by several federal agencies for operating a comprehensive UAS program – offering the academic, technical, and flight training to be successful.
-Not only will you learn flying skills, but you can also learn how to build, maintain, and repair drones ensuring more time to fly instead of waiting on someone else to do those activities for you.
+Not only will you learn flying skills, but you will also expand your skill set by learning how to build, maintain, and repair drones.

 Location